bseltz-cohesity/scripts/sql/restoreSQL/README.md

 ## Basic Parameters

 * -sourceServer: Server name (or AAG name) where the database was backed up
-* -sourceDB: Original database name
+* -sourceDB: Original database name e.g. MYDB or MYINSTANCE/MYDB

 To specify a source instance, include the instance name in the sourceDB name, like MYINSTANCE/MyDB

 ## Optional Parameters

+* -sourceInstance: one or more instance names (see below)
 * -mdfFolder: Location to place the primary data file (e.g. C:\SQLData)
 * -targetServer: Server name to restore to (defaults to same as sourceServer)
 * -targetDB: New database name (defaults to same as sourceDB)